AhmadRaza19/Cost-and-Volume/README.md

 Calculating the cost based on a given value and the volume based on given lengths

 # What I learned
-Basics of Matlab and Variable Assignment\n
+Basics of Matlab and Variable Assignment\
-Basic Functions\n
+Basic Functions\
-Comments\n
+Comments\
 Basic Strings and Concatenation